apigee-labs/transicator/README.md

 At this point, using the changeserver, a client may issue the following API call:

-    curl -H "Accept: application/json" "http://localhost:9000/changes?snapshot=229444:229444:&scope=foo&block=10"
+    curl -H "Accept: application/json" "http://localhost:9000/changes?snapshot=229444:229444:&selector=foo&block=10"

-This call asks for all the changes for the scope "foo" starting from the first change that was not visible in the sequence.
+This call asks for all the changes for the selector "foo" starting from the first change that was not visible in the sequence.
 If no changes appear for 10 seconds, it will return with something like this: